Adopter Success Kit

 The Slow Introduction to other animals in the household is the most critical component of a new adoption, and is required for DHDR adopters and fosters.

 Aside from integrating with other animals, a new dog needs time to decompress to set it up for success.
 These tips set your new dog off on the right foot to avoid undesired behaviors and create a stronger bond.

 Our resources section has important information and contacts for training, health, and more.
 Don’t forget to check out our blog for great tips as well!

-Lastly, be sure you read up on our Holter Monitoring Program, a benefit to Volunteers and Adopters!
+Lastly, be sure you read up on our discount Holter Monitoring Program, a benefit to Volunteers and Adopters!
 Annual monitoring can save or extend the life of your Doberman.

 Don’t forget to send us updates – we love photos.
 In fact, we post happy forever family photos every Friday and love to use them on our Instagram.
 Follow us on Facebook and join our Facebook Group to stay in touch!
 If you post photos on Instagram, use the hashtag #dhdrdogname (for example #dhdrtucker or #dhdrduke).